holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 ## Layers of the application stack

 Holochain handles a lot of things for you, keeping your workload minimal.
-That’s why we call it a framework.
+That's why we call it a framework.
 You rely on Holochain for things like data persistence and a peer-to-peer networking and communication layer, and get on with building your application and business logic.

-Now, let’s get into the details of all the components of a Holochain app, and how they fit together.
+Now, let's get into the details of all the components of a Holochain app, and how they fit together.

 ### At a glance